FormidableLabs/nodejs-dashboard/README.md

 ##### But I want to use something else to launch my app!

 Most CLI interfaces provide a mechanism for launching other tools.
-If you're looking to use another tool like [nodemon](https://github.com/remy/nodemon) or [babel](https://github.com/babel/babel/tree/master/packages/babel-cli) checkout the exec options provided by the cli.
+If you're looking to use something like [nodemon](https://github.com/remy/nodemon) or [babel](https://github.com/babel/babel/tree/master/packages/babel-cli) checkout the exec options provided by the cli.

 `nodemon --exec "nodejs-dashboard babel-node" src/index.js`